-Serving Clients across Paterson, Lawrence, Hamilton, Bucks County PA, and Mercer County NJ
+Serving Clients across Pennington, Lawrence, Hamilton, Bucks County PA, and Mercer County NJ

 Serious accidents and personal injuries are extremely common at construction sites in New Jersey and Pennsylvania.
 That is because construction work is notoriously dangerous.
 The rate of on-the-job accidents involving slips & falls and malfunctioning machinery is higher at construction sites than at almost any other workplace.
 Moreover, due to the often catastrophic nature of the injuries suffered in construction accidents, you might find it difficult to return to living a normal life.
 In many instances, injured workers are unable to return to their previous jobs because they have suffered life-changing injuries.
 If you have been injured in a construction accident, you need to speak with an experienced Mercer County personal injury lawyer.